bbc/psammead/packages/components/psammead-podcast-promo/README.md

 ### Components: `PodcastPromo.Card.Image`

-This component is responsible for handling the image within the promo cards.
-This component implements a loading placeholder, which will prevent page reflows and display a loading indicator when the image is downloading.
-The `ratio` prop defines the height of this placeholder in proportion to its height. eg, for 16:9 images, a ratio of `56.25` should be used.
-If unspecified, the `ratio` will be defaulted to `100`, ie, a square placeholder.

-Any other props passed to this component will be forwarded to the underlying html `img` element
+This component is responsible for wrapping the image used within the promo cards.
+This is a basic styled `figure` that is anticipated to be provided with a child `img` component.
+This `img` can optionally be wrapped with other components to handle, eg, placeholders and lazy-loading - see the basic example in `/src/examples`.

 ### Components: `PodcastPromo.Card.Content`